loganrios/book1/index.md

 ---
 layout: home
-title: book1
+title: Frauditor
 ---

-# Title TBD
+# Frauditor

+It takes one to know one.

 ## Table of Contents